Build statuses

 On the Builds page, you can track the current status of all your builds.
 There are six different build statuses: on hold, starting, running, aborted, failed, and success.

-On the Builds page, you can track the current status of all your builds.
+On the Builds page of a project, you can track the current status of all your builds.
 There are six different build statuses:

 Time limit